 • Learners and their families engaging in learning when and where it works best for them.

-• Learners acquiring and applying skills and knowledge in real-world settings outside the school building.
+• Learners acquiring and applying skills and knowledge through activities that occur outside the school building.

 • Learners interacting with people, other than teachers or school staff, who support their learning in real-world settings.